Terms of Service

 - They indemnify the Company for any loss, damage, cost or expense that the Company may suffer or incur as a result of the User’s or Customer’s breach of these Terms or infringement of any law.

-- In no circumstances will the Company be liable for any direct, incidental, consequential or indirect damages, loss or corruption of data, loss of profits, goodwill, bargain or opportunity, loss of anticipated savings or any other similar or analogous loss resulting from the User’s access to, or use of, or inability to use CareMonkey or any content, whether based on warranty, contract, tort, negligence, in equity or any other legal theory, and whether or not the Company knew or should have known of the possibility of such damage, to business interruption of any type, whether in tort, contract or otherwise.
+- In no circumstances will the Company be liable for any incidental, consequential, indirect, punitive or special damages, including any alleged damage resulting from loss or corruption of data, loss of profits, goodwill, bargain or opportunity, loss of anticipated savings or any other similar or analogous loss resulting from the User’s access to, or use of, or inability to use CareMonkey or any content, whether based on warranty, contract, tort, negligence, in equity or any other legal theory, and whether or not the Company knew or should have known of the possibility of such damage, to business interruption of any type, whether in tort, contract or otherwise.
+The Company’s sole liability to both the the Customer and any User upon any breach or failure by the Company shall be to refund to the Customer a pro-rated portion of the previously-paid Fees corresponding to the portion of the Service term that follows the date of the breach or failure.

 - Certain rights and remedies may be available under the Competition and Consumer Act 2010 (Cth) or similar legislation of other States, Territories or Countries and may not be permitted to be excluded, restricted or modified.
 Apart from those that cannot be excluded, the Company and the Company’s related entities exclude all conditions and warranties that may be implied by law.
 To the extent permitted by law, the Company’s liability for breach of any implied warranty or condition that cannot be excluded is restricted, at the Company’s option to: